flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 As a trivial example, imagine that you put a cat on a piano to randomly press keys to generate music.
 The music is thus the result of a predetermined algorithm rather than of your instantaneous emotions or compositional skills.
 This is why it is called *automatic* composition.

 Automatic composition has many different approaches or paradigms.[^1] The approach I take is inspired by the theories of Arnold Schoenberg, Heinrich Schenker and William Caplin.
 The key idea is that **music can develop or be generated from limited materials under some common operations**.
-I will explain this idea in the following three sections.
+I will explain the theoretical foundation of my approach in the following three sections.

 ## Generate Music from Limited Materials